Kartaverse/Kartaverse-for-Houdini/docs/3dgrut/3dgrut.md

 	$HOME/3dgrut/runs/bonsai_3dgut/

 If you run low on GPU VRAM the CLI flag "dataset.downsample_factor=2" should be able to help you tune the memory usage.
-This attribute lets you hop between the a Colmap trained dataset's pre-computed "images_#" folders.
+This attribute lets you hop between the a COLMAP trained dataset's pre-computed "images_#" folders.
 These folders hold proxy pre-scaled resolution versions of your source footage.
 You can select which footage folder you want to use on a training task by adjusting the "dataset.downsample_factor=#" CLI parameter:

 - specifying nothing uses the full resolution images in the "<colmap project>/images/" folder
 - dataset.downsample_factor=2 uses the half resolution images in the "<colmap project>/images_2/" folder
 - dataset.downsample_factor=4 uses the quarter resolution images in the  "<colmap project>/images_4/" folder
 - dataset.downsample_factor=8 uses the eighth resolution images in the "<colmap project>/images_8/" folder

-Example Colmap project folder hierarchy:
+Example COLMAP project folder hierarchy:

     project/images/
     project/images_2/